 Las Peñitas is a sleepy version of SJDS.
 It also offers great waves and beautiful beaches.
 It is a better option if you like local life and tranquillity.
 Surfboard rental and classes are available.

 This small village is in northern Nicaragua and could make a great day trip from the nearby León.
 To get even more off the beaten path, head north to Jiquilillo.

 This island composed of two active volcanoes is simply magical.
-Ideal for nature lovers, this place offers unique environment, healthy food, fresh coffee or pure cacao, incredible views of the volcanoes from everywhere as well as glimpses of the past: geoglyphs and caves.
+Ideal for nature lovers, this place offers unique environment, healthy food (Nicaraguan food is great but not always the healthiest), fresh coffee or pure cacao, incredible views of the volcanoes from everywhere as well as glimpses of the past: geoglyphs and caves.

 Visit Finca Magdalena near Balgue to see all those things in one place!

 You can’t leave "the land of volcanoes and lakes" without climbing a volcano!
 With nineteen volcanoes to choose from, some of the most popular ones are at Volcano Concepcion and Maderas on the Islas Ometepe.
 For those that prefer a bit more thrill and challenge, San Cristóbal Volcano near Chinandega, is the highest volcano in the country.
 At 1,745m high, this volcano is also one of the most active ones, therefore it is guaranteed to be a great adventure!